-Exemptions from paying the Measure Y Parcel Tax are available to property owners who are 65 years of age or older, OR who receive Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI), and will only apply to their primary place of residence.
+- Who can apply?
+Exemptions from paying the Measure Y Parcel Tax are available to property owners who are 65 years of age or older by June 30th of the current year, OR who receive Supplemental Security Income (SSI) or Social Security Disability Insurance (SSDI), and will only apply to their primary place of residence.
 Exemptions will not be approved for multiple properties.

-Applications are processed on a rolling basis year-round.
-Exemptions will be applied beginning in the next tax year and will carry over until the parcel tax expires in 2024-25.
+- When can I apply?
+Applications are accepted on a rolling basis year-round.
+We will process applications and required documents by mail or in person until June 15th of the current year.
+Once approved, exemptions will be applied beginning of the next tax year and will carry over until the parcel tax expires in 2024-25.
 You will not need to re-apply once your exemption has been approved.
-The County Tax Collector requires that we report new exemptions in August of each tax year.
+The County Tax Collector requires that we report new exemptions in July of each tax year.

 - If your request is approved, you will not need to renew the exemption; it will automatically be renewed until the parcel tax expires in 2024-25.
 However, if you sell your home and purchase a new home in San José Unified, you will need to file for an exemption for the new property.